Health and Safety

 By subway: Take the 2/3 to Eastern Parkway/Brooklyn Museum.
 You can transfer to 2/3 from 4/5 (at Nevins Street) and B, D, Q, N, R, and LIRR (at Atlantic Terminal-Barclays Center).
 See the MTA subway map.
 You can also take the 4/5 to Franklin Avenue and walk west down Eastern Parkway to reach the Museum.
-Make sure to check with the MTA for any service changes, especially on the weekend.
+Service may be altered, especially on weekends; make sure to check with the MTA for any service changes.

 Does the Museum have a parking lot?

 Yes.
 On-site parking is available in the lot behind the Museum, off Washington Avenue.
 Hourly rates generally apply.
-On Target First Saturdays there's a flat rate of $6 beginning at 5 pm.
+Please consult GGMC Parking, a third-party vendor, for up-to-date prices.

 Is there street parking?

-There is street parking in the neighborhood along Eastern Parkway, Washington Avenue, and other side streets.
-There is no street parking directly in front of the Museum.
+There’s street parking in the neighborhood along Eastern Parkway, Washington Avenue, and other side streets.
+There’s no street parking directly in front of the Museum.

 Are there bike racks?

 Yes.
 Bike racks are located on the sidewalk in front of the Museum and in the parking lot behind the Museum.
-There is also a Citi Bike station in front of the Museum.
+There’s also a Citi Bike station in front of the Museum.

 Are all Brooklyn Museum exhibitions appropriate for children to view?

-Some of our exhibitions are directed to adult audiences, so parents and teachers are advised to preview exhibitions.
+Some of our exhibitions are directed to adult audiences, so we advise parents, guardians, and teachers to preview exhibitions.

 Visitors with Disabilities